The Most Popular Climbs in the Tour of Flanders

-One of the most special parts of the 2022 cycling season is the return of road-side spectators to almost pre-pandemic levels.
-In the Tour of Flanders especially, the return of crowds cheering on riders up the brutally steep bergs and over bone-juddering cobbled sections is going to dramatically lift the race's atmosphere.
-The waving flags, tireless chanting, smell of frites and hectic fan zones will add to the spectacle.
+One of the most special things about the Tour of Flanders is the vast amount of fans that line the edge of the roads, cheering on the riders as they make their way up the brutally steep bergs and over the bone-juddering cobbled sections.
+The waving flags, tireless chanting, the smell of frites, and the hectic fan zones add something unique to this race which is a spectacle already within itself.

 For many editions, the Molenberg was a crucial point in the of the Tour of Flanders.
 The poor condition of the cobblestones and the narrow path can cause a lot of damage to the peloton.
 It's a climb of just over 400 metres with an average gradient of 7%, but positioning is vital to maintain a chance of being in the leading group.